A History

 Perhaps you would make different library choices?
 Perhaps you would include different programming language implementations?
 Perhaps you would make measurements on new computers?

 Please do!
-Please use BenchExec or hyperfine or krun, and start making the kind-of measurements you would like to see.
+Please use krun or BenchExec or hyperfine, and start making the kind-of measurements you would like to see.

 Dismiss, Distract